-year

-building a learning community

-seminars, lectures, workshops

-guided observations in schools

-seminars, lectures, workshops

-WINTER

-to candidacy

-guided participation in schools portfolio review for advancement seminars, lectures, workshopscurriculum development and guided teaching in schools complete any needed subject-matter coursework prior to the beginning of year two student teaching The timing and format of Master's Projects are dependent on the decisions of the faculty in each cohort.
-Some years, work on projects may continue during the summer.

-I portfolio review for advancement to student teaching
+A Design of the second s year FALL WINTER SPRING 1 building a learning community guided observations in schools seminars, lectures, workshops collaborative projects Advancement to Candidacy portfolio review sustaining a learning community guided participation in schools seminars, lectures, workshops collaborative projects Advancement to Candidacy portfolio review if not completed in fall quarter sustaining a learning community curriculum planning and guided teaching in schools seminars, lectures, workshops collaborative projects Advancement to Student Teaching portfolio review year SUMMER BETWEEN YEARS ONE & TWO complete any needed subject-matter coursework prior to the beginning of year two student teaching The timing and format of Master's Projects are dependent on the deci- sions of the faculty in each cohort.
+Some years, work on projects may continue during the summer. -2 FALL WINTER SPRING 2 full-time student teaching begins in late August weekly seminars Positive Impact on Student Learning project complete Student Teaching Portfolio evaluation in late November reflection on teaching and learning to improve capacity to positively impact student learning seminars, lectures, workshops professional development related to job search Professional Growth Plan full-time student teaching weekly seminars WA Teacher Performance Assessment develop Professional Portfolio program assessment

-SUMMER BETWEEN YEARS ONE & TWO

-year

-FALL WINTER

-■ begins in late August

-■ full-time student teaching ■ seminar ■ profess

-■ reflection on teaching and learning

-seminars, lectures, workshops

-professional development related to job search

-Professional Growth Plan

-SPRING

-■ full-time student teaching

-weekly student-teaching seminarprogram assessment

-■ Program asse

-Master in Teaching students are responsible for finding transportation to and from field sites and other program-related activities.
+\Master in Teaching students are responsible for finding transportation to and from field sites and other program-related activities.